Pylons/pyramid/docs/tutorials/bfgwiki2/authorization.rst

 Our application currently allows anyone with access to the server to view, edit, and add pages to our wiki.
-For purposes of demonstration we'll change our application to allow people whom possess a specific username (`editor`) to add and edit wiki pages but we'll continue allowing anyone with access to the server to view pages.
+For purposes of demonstration we'll change our application to allow only people whom possess a specific username (`editor`) to add and edit wiki pages but we'll continue allowing anyone with access to the server to view pages.
 :mod:`repoze.bfg` provides facilities for *authorization* and *authentication*.
 We'll make use of both features to provide security to our application.